 Just as Bloom mimics Black Lotus, Vision copies the forbidden "Ancestral Recall", with its suspend effect adeptly keeping it off the ban list.
 Exiling Vision costs just a single blue mana, and it'll disappear for four turns.

 However, when the last time counter dissipates, Vision triggers to let a target player draw three cards.
 Cast early in the match, this lets you rapidly fill your hand mid-game, seizing a substantial hand advantage that ensures you won't run out of cards to play.
 Or, if you're milling other players, target one to get them three cards closer to decking-out into a loss.

 While Jhoira herself doesn't bear suspend, this legendary warrior costs just three mana, and by spending two of any color, she can suspend any card from your hand with four time counters!
 This lets you field even your most expensive eldrazi without needing to achieve their costs.
 As if that weren't enough, Jhoira's human and wizard types unlock additional combos, she can activate her effect even on your opponent's turn, and her legendary status lets her serve as commander in EDH format.

 Jhoira's one my favorite generals for EDH since she lets players activate cards they'd otherwise never be able to afford, and she's cheap enough to field relatively quickly.
 Thankfully, despite her competitive status and rare original prints, thanks to rereleases, you can buy your own Jhoira copy for less than two dollars!

 How to Support Suspend in Magic

-With the proper stall tactics and time-counter removals, you'll be casting your purgatory spells before you know it, seizing the advantage with unrivaled spells.
+With the proper stall tactics and time-counter removals, you'll be casting your purgatory spells before you know it, seizing the advantage with cheap juggernauts.
 But for now, as we eagerly await Wizards of the Coast's next expansion of suspended units, vote for your favorite card, and I'll see you at our next MTG countdown!

 Which card do you prefer?